glwagner/glwagner.github.io/index.md

 I'm a research scientist in
 [Earth, Atmospheric, and Planetary Sciences] at [MIT].

-I'm studying physics, writing software, and building the ocean component for a new earth system model with the [Climate Modeling Alliance].
+I'm interested in ocean physics, waves, turbulence, mixing, and software design that empowers scientists and makes ocean modeling as accessible as possible.

-My research interests include modeling ocean turbulence at large and small scales, geophysical fluid dynamics, and software design that empowers scientists and makes ocean modeling as accessible as possible.
+I'm currently working with the [Climate Modeling Alliance] to build the ocean component for a new earth system model.

 Learn more about [me], [what I do], read my [curriculum vitae], or email me at `gregory.leclaire.wagner@gmail.com`.